navikt/token-support/README.md

 This example shows

 - First method - An unprotected endpoint.
 No token is required to use this endpoint.
 - Second method - A protected endpoint.
-This endpoint will require a valid token from the "employee" issuer.
+This endpoint will require a valid token from one of the configured issuers.
 - Third method - A protected endpoint.
-This endpoint will require a valid token from one of the configured issuers.
+This endpoint will require a valid token from the "employee" or "manager" issuer.
-- Fourth method - A non-annotated endpoint.
-This endpoint will not be accessible from outside the server (will return a 501 NOT_IMPLEMENTED).
+- Fourth method - A protected endpoint.
+This endpoint will require a valid token from the "manager" issuer and a claim where key is "acr" and value is "Level4"

 ```java
 @Path("/rest")